Taming the Monster Every Context: Complexity Measure and Unified Framework for Offline-Oracle Efficient Contextual Bandits: Efficient Algorithms for Finding Exploration Strategies Certifying Low Relaxed DOEC

-Our definition of $\varepsilon$-SEC is inspired by SEC~\citep{xie2022role}, which was useful to provide a unified analysis of optimism-based RL algorithms with low coverability and small Bellman Eluder dimension~\citep{jin2021bellman}.
-There are a few important differences: first, our ``regularization parameter'' $N\varepsilon$ for coverage is proportional to $N$, the number of terms, whereas SEC has a fixed regularization parameter 1; second, we measure coverage of $\lambda_{1:i}$ on $\lambda_i$, whereas SEC measures the coverage of $\lambda_{1:i-1}$ to $\lambda_i$.
+Since $\overline{\coverage}_{N\varepsilon} \geq \coverage_{N\varepsilon}$ pointwise, $\overline{\SEC}_\varepsilon(\Gcal, \Lambda) \geq \SEC_\varepsilon(\Gcal, \Lambda)$ for any relaxed coverage.
+Our definition of $\varepsilon$-SEC is inspired by SEC~\citep{xie2022role}, which was used to provide a unified analysis of optimism-based RL algorithms in settings with low coverability or small Bellman Eluder dimension~\citep{jin2021bellman}.
+We remark a few important differences: first, our ``cushion parameter'' $N\varepsilon$ for coverage is proportional to $N$, the number of coverage terms, whereas SEC has a fixed regularization parameter 1; second, we measure coverage of $\lambda_{1:i}$ on $\lambda_i$, whereas SEC measures the coverage of $\lambda_{1:i-1}$ to $\lambda_i$.
 Such ``off-by-1'' adjustment turns out to be important for constructing a useful exploration distribution that certifies a low DOEC, which can provide regret guarantees where optimism-based approaches are not adequate~\citep[][Example 3.1]{foster2022statistical}.